Redefining Technology

 D.Comprehensive use

-What role does AI play in your customer engagement strategies currently?
+What role does AI play in your customer engagement and ethical strategies currently?

 3/6